uriborrajo/HETGEN1000/README.md

     --memory 20000 \
     --cores 30 \
 ```
+*Keep in mind that the memory and core specifications may need adjustment based on the size of the data.
+In this study, with 35 specimens and 2227 UCEs captured, these parameters are set accordingly.*

 ### 8. FINDING UCE LOCI
-We want to locate which CONTIGS are in a UCE loci and remove those that are not.
-Hence, we need the Probeset that is in the folder *../../spades-assembly/* and is called *Probeset-70nt.fasta*.

-**The probeset was provided by Dr. Juan Moles.**
+Once we have assembled our contigs from the raw reads, it's time to identify the contigs that correspond to UCE loci and exclude those that do not.

+The complication from this point on lies in the organization of the folders.
+Therefore, I recommend creating a folder structure that best suits your needs to streamline the process.

+To identify the contigs corresponding to UCE loci, we need to execute the following command.
+In our case, we've executed it within the "contigs" folder, specifying that the probe sets are located two folders back and inside the "spades-assembly" folder:

 ```
 phyluce_assembly_match_contigs_to_probes \
     --contigs . \